giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The script also creates the output directories used by the CSF action reports, so that the following analysis steps can write their results in a reproducible folder structure.

 ### CSF action reports

-Before running the structural model, the section properties are inspected along the tower axis to verify that the geometry and stiffness distribution have been correctly defined.
+Before running the structural model, the tower section properties are inspected using `csf-actions` to verify that the geometry and participation fields produce the expected stiffness distribution along the axis.

+The geometry files define the tower geometry and participation fields:

+* `NREL-5-MW.yaml`
+* `NREL-5-MW-degr.yaml`

-The action files are:
+The corresponding action files define the inspections to be performed:

-- `action_nrel.yaml`
+* `action_nrel.yaml`
-- `action_nrel-degr.yaml`
+* `action_nrel-degr.yaml`

-Each file configures the section-property inspection for one scenario.
-When executed, they produce plots and numerical tables of the sectional quantities along the tower height - area, bending stiffness, torsional stiffness - allowing the geometry and stiffness distribution to be checked before the structural model is run.
+Each action file produces plots and numerical tables of the sectional quantities along the tower height, including area, bending stiffness, and torsional stiffness.

-The baseline action file is applied to `NREL-5-MW.yaml`, while the degraded action file is applied to `NREL-5-MW-degr.yaml`.

 ### CSF-OpenSees model